nodejs/undici/README.md

 #### `client.busy: Boolean`

 True if pipeline is saturated or blocked.
-Indicicates whether dispatching further requests is meaningful.
+Indicates whether dispatching further requests is meaningful.

 #### `client.closed: Boolean`